anaschwendler/vcr_example/testing-with-vcr.md

 In the past months I've been working with a lot of external API requests.
 Since I'm part of a logistics team we have the challenge to make sure our requests are done in time and everything is delivered in good shape.

 Part of this task, as software developer, is making sure the code I write is well tested, and does what is supposed to do.
 But, when integrating our code connection, we don't want to hit APIs with real requests every time we run our tests.
 This not only generates unnecessary requests, but as well, make them run slower.
-In order pretend that we are making the real request, there is a tool that helps "faking" this call, while using accurate data from a true request, and recording it as it was a "cassete tape".
+In order to pretend that we are making the real request, there is a tool that helps "faking" this call, while using accurate data from a true request, and recording it as a "cassete tape".
 The name of the tool I refer to is [VCR](https://github.com/vcr/vcr).

 And in this post I'll explain how I've been learning how to use it as well as why I think it is useful.